 The FDA and other regulatory agencies strictly regulate the promotional claims that may be made about prescription drug products.
 In particular, a product may not be promoted in the U.S. for uses that are not approved by the FDA as reflected in the product's approved labeling or prior to regulatory approval.
-Further, any labeling approved by the FDA for Galafold[®] or any of our other product candidates, including AT-GAA, may include restrictions on use, or other limitations.
+Further, any labeling approved by the FDA for Galafold[®] or any of our other product candidates, including AT-GAA, may include restrictions on use, use limited to specific populations or other limitations.
 The FDA may impose further requirements or restrictions on the distribution or use of any of our other product candidates as part of a REMS plan.
 Physicians may nevertheless prescribe such products to their patients in a manner that is inconsistent with the approved label.
 If we are found to have promoted such off-label uses, we may become subject to significant liability.
 Similarly, the FDA strictly regulates the promotion of investigational products prior to approval, known as pre-approval promotion.
 The federal government has levied large civil and criminal fines and / or other penalties against companies for alleged improper promotion and has investigated and / or prosecuted several companies in relation to off-label and/or pre-approval promotion.
 The FDA has also requested that certain companies enter into consent decrees or permanent injunctions under which specified promotional conduct is changed, curtailed or prohibited or have delayed approval of investigational products due to pre-approval conduct.
+Inappropriate promotional activities may also subject a company to investigations, prosecutions and litigation by other government entities or private citizens.